Marty Sammon

 Martin J. Sammon (October 14, 1977 – October 15, 2022) was an American blues keyboardist.
-He was recognized for his energetic performances, improvisation and mastery of traditional styles (ragtime and blues).
-Sammon has established himself as an ambassador of Chicago blues appearing on several commercially distributed DVDs, television shows (US and in Europe) and Grammy Award winning albums.
+He was recognized for his energetic performances, improvisation and mastery of traditional styles (ragtime and blues), having established himself as an ambassador of Chicago blues with appearances on several commercially distributed DVDs, television shows (US and in Europe) and Grammy Award-winning albums.
 His book Blues Keyboard Method, with a foreword by Chuck Leavell, of the Rolling Stones, was published by Hal Leonard in 2015.